ralphm/wokkel/README.rst

 Requirements
 ------------

-- Python 2.7, Python 3.3 or later, or pypy equivalent.
+- Python 2.7, Python 3.4 or later, or pypy equivalent
 - Twisted 15.5.0 or later for Python 2
-- Twisted 16.4.0 or later for Python 3.
+- Twisted 16.4.0 or later for Python 3
 - python-dateutil
+- incremental 16.9.0 or later

 Resources